 Mug Size: at least 6-inch tall microwavable glass.

 - Wet Ingredients: Melt butter with milk in microwave.
 Stir and set aside to cool completely.
-Add oil, egg and whisk until fully combined.
+Once cooled down, add oil, beaten egg and whisk until fully combined.

-- Wet + Dry Ingredients: Mix the wet and dry ingredients until smooth.
+- Wet + Dry Ingredients: Pour the wet ingredients into the dry ingredients and stir until smooth.

 - Whisk well to combine, making sure to mix in the flour mixture in the bottom.